pkoch/cv/README.md

 Guided the technological choices for each project.
 Performed preliminary requirement gathering and project scoping.
 Defined and implemented the internal information management systems.

 # Education

-## Certified Scrum Master – May 2010
+* Certified Scrum Master, May 2010
-Lectured by Mitch Lacey.

-## MSc equivalent in Software Engineering – September 2002 to October 2007
+* MSc equivalent in Software Engineering (LEIC, FEUP), September 2002 to October 2007
-Licenciature in Informatics and Computer Engineering, Faculty of Engineering of the University of Porto, Portugal.